jigpu/linuxwacom-wiki-archive/wiki/Input-wacom.md

 The **input-wacom** driver is the usb kernel driver/module paired with [xf86-input-wacom](xf86-input-wacom "wikilink").
-It backports new features and model support to kernels 2.6.26 through 2.6.36.
-Those with kernels 2.6.37 or higher should use their distro supplied kernel drivers.
+It backports new features and model support to kernels as old as 2.6.30.
+You should not usually need to use this driver in most circumstances, though it may be useful for recently-announced tablets or older distributions.

-**If you are developing support for new devices, do not use this package.
-Develop against upstream kernels instead.** Patches in input-wacom may not find their way into upstream kernels.
-Any backported kernel driver features and model support should be submitted to the [linux-input mailing list](https://patchwork.kernel.org/project/linux-input/).
+**If you are developing support for new devices, please develop against upstream kernels first.** Patches in input-wacom may not find their way into upstream kernels.
+Once a device is supported upstream, feel free to submit patches for backported support to the [linux-input mailing list](https://patchwork.kernel.org/project/linux-input/).

 Getting the Source